-- Schools will share ideas and recommendations for allowable awards and celebrations. - Schools will share guidance on what foods/snacks are allowable for parents to bring to campus. - Food deliveries for students (including snacks) that do not meet USDA Smart Snack guidelines will not be accepted on campus. - Any food delivered to campuses for students that does not meet Smart Snack guidelines will be sent home with the parent or student after school.
+- Schools will provide information about physical education and other school-based physical activity opportunities available before, during, and after the school day. - Schools will share results of Fitness Gram twice a year, pre-test and post-test, with parents - Schools will share their individual wellness policies that, at a minimum, meet the standards set out in this policy. - Schools will share ideas and recommendations for allowable awards and celebrations. - Schools will share guidance on what foods/snacks are allowable for parents to bring to campus. - Food deliveries for students (including snacks) that do not meet USDA Smart Snack guidelines will not be accepted on campus. - Any food delivered to campuses for students that does not meet Smart Snack guidelines will be sent home with the parent or student after school.